This post may contain affiliate links. Please read our disclosure policy.

 There are a lot of ways to cook rice, but this one is great for when you don’t have a rice cooker.

-We eat rice with lots of our dinners.
+We eat rice as a side with a lot of our dinners.
 I’ve listed some of our favorite main dishes to serve the rice with down below—check them out!
 If you’ve never tried making rice in the slow cooker, now is your chance.

 Converted rice is actually rice that has been partially boiled.
-While the rice is still in the husk, it is soaked, steamed, dried and removed from the husk.
-Because of this, the grains are more firm and better able to withstand longer cook time without becoming mushy.
+While the rice is still in the husk, it is soaked, steamed, dried, and removed from the husk.
+Because of this, the grains are firmer and better able to withstand longer cook time without becoming mushy.

-Once the water has been absorbed, and the rice is soft and fluffy, it should be done.
-Salt and pepper to taste before serving!
+SEASON.
+Once the water has been absorbed, and the rice is soft and fluffy, then the rice is done.
+Salt and pepper to taste.

 Recipe Tips + Storing

-Flavored Rice: If you know what you want to serve your rice with, you may want to flavor the rice.
-You can do this by using broth instead of water.
-You can also choose to add spices that compliment the other flavors you plan to serve.
+Flavored rice.
+If you know what you want to serve your rice with, you may want to flavor the rice.
+Do this by using vegetable or chicken broth instead of water or add spices that complement the other flavors you plan to serve such as like garlic powder, onion powder, thyme, paprika, and more.

-Leftover Rice: Place the cooled leftovers in an airtight storage container.
-Store in the fridge for 4-5 days or in the freezer for up to 6 months.
+STORE.
+Place the cooled leftover crock pot rice recipe in an airtight storage container.
+Store in the fridge for 4-5 days or in the freezer for up to 3 months.
 (Be sure the cooked rice has not been sitting out for longer than 2 hours before storing).

-• Stovetop: Place the rice and a splash of water into a saucepan.
-Cover with a tight fitting lid and heat over medium low heat, stirring occasionally, until hot.
+• Stovetop: Place the rice and a splash of water into a saucepan on the stove.
+Cover with a tight-fitting lid and heat over medium-low heat, stirring occasionally, until hot.

 How to Cook Rice in a Crock Pot